 - Once an offer of employment has been made, you will be required to obtain and submit non-academic requirements.
 Letters of employment will be rescinded if these requirements are not met.

-- Clinical placements will be from July 22nd – August 30th 2019 at St. Michael’s Hospital or Sunnybrook Health Sciences Centre.
-Clinical Instructors must be available for 12 hour day shifts every Wednesday, Thursday, and Friday.
-Clinical Instructors must be available all three days.
+- Clinical placements will be from July 20, 2020 to August 28, 2020 at St. Michael’s Hospital or Sunnybrook Health Sciences Centre or Toronto General Hospital.
+Clinical Instructors must be available for 12-hour day shifts 3 days a week.
+Clinical Instructors must be available all three days and work with students on site.

 - Each Clinical Instructor will work with a group of approximately 8 students.